Synthetic cannabinoids: Toxicity

 Because they activate the cannabinoid CB1 and CB2 receptors, many of the effects of synthetic cannabinoids are similar to those of THC.
 These are achieved at lower doses, because many synthetic cannabinoids are more potent than marijuana, and users are often unaware of exactly what they are getting and how potent it is.
 For example, Δ9-THC has an EC50 of 250 nM at CB1 and 1157 nM at CB2, whereas PB-22 has an EC50 of 5.1 nM at CB1 and 37 nM at CB2.
 Adverse effects observed due to synthetic cannabinoid use include acute kidney injury, cardiac toxicity, seizure, stroke, tremor, hypokalemia, and rhabdomyolysis.

 Some negative effects of 5F-PB-22 reported by users included nausea, vomiting, confusion, poor coordination, anxiety, and seizures.
 Some of the negative effects of 5F-AKB-48 reported by users included palpitations, paranoia, intense anxiety, and a taste like burned plastic.
-In addition, while there are no fatal overdose cases linked to marijuana, there are deaths linked to synthetic cannabinoids each year.
+While there are no fatal overdose cases linked to marijuana, there are deaths linked to synthetic cannabinoids each year.
 The most common mechanisms leading to death following synthetic cannabinoid use include behavioral risks, such as self-harm and suicide, falling from a height, and wandering into traffic; cardiovascular effects; and central nervous system depression.

 Researchers have pointed out a few ways that synthetic cannabinoids differ from marijuana, and therefore may be more dangerous.
 First, they often have greater intrinsic activity.
 Many of the synthetic cannabinoids are full agonists of the cannabinoids receptors, CB1 and CB2, compared to THC, which is only a partial agonist.
 Secondly, they may have other actions in the body, in addition to activating cannabinoid receptors.
 Some may work on NMDA glutamate receptors.
-Some may also work on serotonin, either indirectly by inhibiting MAO and increasing 5-HT1A receptor expression, or by directly binding to serotonin receptors, including the 5-HT1A and 5-HT3 subtypes; some researchers speculate that this activity may be because the indole moiety that some synthetic cannabinoids possess is similar to the structure of serotonin.
+Some may also work on serotonin, either indirectly by inhibiting MAO and increasing 5-HT1A expression, or by directly binding to serotonin receptors, including the 5-HT1A and 5-HT3 subtypes; some researchers speculate that this activity may be because the indole moiety that some synthetic cannabinoids possess is similar to the structure of serotonin.

 Third, synthetic cannabinoids may break down into metabolites, or create other by-products when heated, that may differ from marijuana.
 Phase 1 metabolism of JWH-018 results in at least nine monohydroxylated metabolites, three of which have been shown to be full agonists of the CB1 receptors, compared to the metabolism of THC, which only results in one psychoactive monohydroxylated metabolite.
 The metabolite N-(3-hydroxypentyl) JWH-018 was found to have toxic effects that its parent compound does not.
 Some metabolites even appear to be cannabinoid antagonists.
 Lastly, they may contain unwanted substances, be mislabeled, or contain different doses than advertised (in one analysis, a difference of one log unit was found).